It wasn’t so much a farm – more like a window box!

 I constructed a bracket with a pulley and attached it to the top of the soil pipe at the back of the house.
 Nylon rope through the pulley to allowed me to raise and lower the dipole as required.

-This also formed the support for the centre feedpoint of the dipole.
+This also formed the support for the centre feedpoint of the dipole which sloped downward and in a vee shape.
 Although the soil pipe was made from cast iron it didn’t affect the SWR as the antennas and coax feeder moved around slightly in the wind.

 In the true spirit of amateur radio I began to wonder if I could nest further dipoles for other bands, the only restriction being the space available.